Skip to main content

 Multistage Financial Planning Models: Integrating Stochastic Programs and Policy Simulators

-Part of the International Series in Operations Research & Management Science book series (ISOR,volume 150)
+Part of the book series: International Series in Operations Research & Management Science ((ISOR,volume 150))

 Abstract

-This chapter reviews multistage financial planning models, with a focus on practical approaches for optimizing investors´ performance over time.
+This chapter reviews multistage financial planning models, with a focus on practical approaches for optimizing investorsĀ“ performance over time.
 We discuss two major frameworks for constructing financial planning models: (1) policy rule simulation and optimization and (2) multistage stochastic programming.
 We advocate an integrated approach, in which a stylized stochastic program helps the investor discover robust decision/policy rules.
 In the second stage, the policy optimizer compares policy rules as well as provides additional information about future investment performance.
 To illustrate benefits, we apply the dual strategy to the defined benefit pension plans in the USA

-This is a preview of subscription content, access via your institution.
+This is a preview of subscription content, log in via an institution to check access.

 Chapter